semgrep/semgrep-docs/docs/kb/semgrep-ci/jenkins-shared-library-with-semgrep.md

 ## Conclusions

-Using Jenkins Shared Library can simplify your pipelines and avoid code duplication across all your projects, saving you time if you need to add flags to the Semgrep command or otherwise update it.
+Using a Jenkins Shared Library can simplify your pipelines and avoid code duplication across all your projects, saving you time if you need to add flags to the Semgrep command or otherwise update it.